 They continued to live at 23 Marlborough in 1874, but had moved to the Hotel Vendôme by 1875.

-Rev. Phillips was formerly the pastor of the First Congregational Church in Methuen.
+Rev. Phillips formerly was the pastor of the First Congregational Church in Methuen.
 His father, John Phillips, was the first mayor of the City of Boston.

 On December 28, 1876, the New England Life Insurance Company foreclosed on a mortgage from P. Adams Ames and sold 23 Marlborough to investment banker Francis Howard Peabody.
-The same day, he transferred the property to Rev. Phillips.

 By the 1891-1892 winter season, 23 Marlborough was the home of John and Harriet Phillips’s son-in-law and daughter, Dr. Francis Henry Williams and Anna Dunn (Phillips) Williams.
 They had married in September of 1891 and 23 Marlborough probably was their first home together.